bondeje/ContLibs/README.md

 Goal is to provide a multi-platform implementation of many common (and some uncommon) containers with a uniform API and short learning curve so that users can easily/speedily apply and switch between different container "backends".
 Targeted platforms are Windows (I am a Windows guy, but slowly transitioning to Linux), Linux, and OS X. A lot of the functionality outside of linked data structures allows for purely static allocations so that in principle it can be modified to work in a freestanding environment where especially `malloc` is not available, but I won't be explicitly testing that.

 This library depends heavily on the `cl_iterators.h` header and the concept of iterables/iterators and is really built around it.
-I really developed my programming skills with Python where this is ever-present, but I am absolutely in love with C. I don't care much for C++, but the C++ standard library is indispensable for doing anything really safe, meaningful, and as fast (in the development sense) as Python while still being able to work close to the metal.
 I wanted to provide the convenience and ease of Python or the C++ standard library with its generic programming but within the compiled, efficient environment of C. Since I am from a Python background, there will be a lot of resemblance to the built-in iterator methods as well as the itertools and collections.abc modules.

-I am also a data person that loves to explore data structures and how to build/manipulate them.
-With this in mind there will be a lot of minor or major variations on common data structures and a lot of find tuning.
+There will be a lot of variations on the same data structures.
 Unfortunately, this means there there are a lot to choose from with very long and specific names.
 The non-existence of C overloading (without using a mess of macros) will help force me to make uniform APIs.
 This is kind of the point as I wanted to be able to interchange and fine tune them to fit my needs.
 I will do my best to keep up documentation so that it is clear which one to choose or is recommended based on needs.
 Eventually, I would like to build abstract data types that can easily switch between different backend containers as seemlessly as providing an identifying flag.

 General notes and limitations - mostly about memory management